-Investigations continued throughout 2016 for work associated with Pismo Beach's RGSP.
-These efforts followed up on the City of Pismo Beach's RWFPS to investigate alternatives for constructing a recycled water system that will enable the NCMA agencies to beneficially use recycled water to augment their groundwater supply and provide a new, drought-proof source of water supply for the area.
-Preliminary engineering was performed throughout 2016, and is expected to be finalized in 2017, along with environmental review.
-Collaboration efforts among the City of Pismo Beach, SSLOCSD and its member agencies identified two potential opportunities for moving forward with a regional ATF that could treat flows from both the City of Pismo Beach and SSLOCSD's WWTPs.
-The two alternative ATF site locations, which include the SSLOCSD WWTP and an offsite location, were evaluated in the SSLOCSD RWFPS.
-The Draft SSLOCSD RWFPS was published in early 2017 and analyzes the infrastructure requirements and costs for a regional ATF facility.
+Investigations continued throughout 2017 for work associated with Pismo Beach's Central Coast Blue project.
+These efforts followed up on Pismo Beach's RWFPS to investigate alternatives for constructing a recycled water system that will enable the NCMA agencies to beneficially use recycled water to augment their groundwater supply and provide a new, drought-proof source of water supply for the area.
+Engineering was performed throughout 2017, and the environmental review process was initiated along with development of the groundwater flow model.